-Application is to be made in advance by the parent with whom the child normally resides on the following form:
+Application is to be made in advance by the parent with whom the child normally resides.
+The form is available from the Main Office.

 Leave of absence taken without authorisation may be referred to the Local Authority.
 This may result in prosecution proceedings, or a Fixed Penalty Notice.
 If a Fixed Penalty Notice is issued, a separate notice may be issued to each child.